coderefinery/documentation/content/rtd.md

     ````{tab} GitHub

     **Step 1:** Go to the [word-count project template](https://github.com/coderefinery/word-count/generate)
-    and fork it to your namespace
+     on GitHub and fork it to your namespace
     ````

     ````{tab} Gitlab

     **Step 1:** Go to the [word-count project template](https://gitlab.com/svenvanderburg/word-count)
-    and fork it to your namespace
+    on GitLab and fork it to your namespace
     ````
   `````